Tirupati: IT/ITES and electronics industry

 Sri Venkateswara Mobile and Electronics Manufacturing Hub is a dedicated mobile handset and electronics manufacturing facility located at Tirupati.
 The hub is spread over 122 acre Acres out of which Celkon is established in 20 acre acres, Micromax in 15 acre acres, Karbonn in 15.28 acre acres and Lava in 20 acre acres with a total investment of Rupees 2000 crores.
 Dixon Technologies has a manufacturing unit in this hub, where they are producing Smart TVs for Xiaomi.

 Tourism sector

-Tourism sector is of great importance to the city.
-It is because of the presence of Tirumala Venkateswara Temple and a number of other temples in and around the city.
-It attracts large number of tourists which helps the tourism department of the state in generating revenue.
+The Tirumala Venkateswara Temple and a number of other temples in and around the city attract large numbers of tourists.
 Tirumala is said to be one of the most visited religious sites on earth, and Tirupati Temple is currently a Guinness World Record holder for most visited temple in the world.

 Culture

 Festivals

 The city celebrates all major Hindu festivals, including Sankranti, Ugadi, Krishna Janmashtami, Maha Shivaratri, Ganesh Chaturthi, Deepavali, Rama Navami, and Kartik Poornima.
 Srivari Brahmotsavam is a nine-day event, celebrated during the months of September–October, when the temple of Tirumala witnesses lakhs of devotees.
 During this festival, the processional deity Malayappa of Venkateswara Temple, along with his consorts Sridevi and Bhudevi, is taken in a procession in four mada streets around the temple on different Vahanams.
 Tirupati also celebrates a carnival named as Tirupati Ganga Jatara, held during second week of May every year.
 This is a week long festival where Gangamma (Gramadevata) is worshiped.
 The tank behind Padmavathi Temple, Tiruchanur has Padma Pushkarini, where Chakra Snanam is undertaken on last day of the annual Padmavathi Brahmotsavams (Panchami Teertham).
 It witnesses lakhs of Devotees taking a dip in the holy waters.

 Vaikunta Ekadasi, the day on which it is believed that Vaikunta Dwarams will be opened and the most important Vasihnavite festival, is celebrated in Tirumala and Tirupati with grandeur.
 Rathasapthami is another festival, celebrated in February, when Venkateswara's processional deity (Malayappa swami) is taken in a procession around the temple on seven different vahanas from early morning to late night.

 Sri Krishna janmastami, also known as Gokulashtami, is celebrated with great fervour at Tirupati.
 The Lotus Temple belonging to International Society for Krishna Consciousness (ISKCON) is illuminated with lamps and paintings displaying themes from Srimad Bhagavatham.
 The celebrations include offering prayers to Sri Krishna, Utlotsavam, Annamayya Kirtana alapana, Geetha Parayanam among others.
 On this day 'Gokulashtami Asthanam' is held at Tirumala Venkateswara Temple.
 TTD also celebrates janmastami at Sri Venkateswara Gosamrakshana Shala where prayers are offered to cows, horses and elephants.
 Maha Shivaratri and Kartik Poornima are the most auspicious occasions celebrated in Kapila Theertham.